 Nylon 12CF is expected to begin shipping in Q2 2017, and is available for the Stratasys Fortus 450mc Production 3D Printer.
 It requires both a hardware upgrade and an updated version of Insight software.

 Nylon 12CF can produce parts in a layer thickness of 0.010 in (0.254 mm).
-For mechanical, thermal, and electrical properties, download the Nylon 12CF data sheet here.
+For mechanical, thermal, and electrical properties, see our materials page.

 Applications of Nylon 12CF

 According to Stratasys, Nylon 12CF’s high stiffness-to-weight ratio enables it to replace more typical tooling materials like aluminum.
 The reinforcement of nylon with carbon-fiber creates a rigid, wear-resistant thermoplastic that can be used in end-of-arm tooling, metal forming, jigs, fixtures, drill guides, and bracketry.
 Stratasys revealed that Nylon 12CF has useful applications in the aerospace, automotive, consumer, and general manufacturing industries as material for prototypes and tooling.

 Design engineers and manufacturing engineers will have a particular interest in this product; as a strong, lightweight material, Nylon 12CF can be used in the production of manufacturing aids, components for functional prototyping, and low-volume production parts.
 Components and parts can be quickly produced for a weight savings over traditional metal tooling components, without sacrificing their high material stiffness.
 Nylon 12CF also removes many prototyping limitations by eliminating the need to incorporate metals and molding, which speeds up product development times significantly.

 Looking Forward: 3D Printing Nylon